smartprocure/futil-js/README.md

 ### walk
 `traverse -> (pre, post=_.noop) -> tree -> x`
 A depth first search which visits every node returned by `traverse` recursively.
 Both `pre-order` and `post-order` traversals are supported (and can be mixed freely). `walk` also supports exiting iteration early by returning a truthy value from either the `pre` or `post` functions.
 The returned value is also the return value of `walk`.
+The pre, post, and traversal functions are passed the current node as well as the parent stack (where parents[0] is the direct parent).

 ### treeReduce
 `traverse -> (accumulator, initialValue, tree) -> x`